 26

-Supported by the devoted General Bi and his friend Xin—an emerging hero within the Fei Xin Force—the season navigates thrilling story arcs such as Kyou Kai's Revenge, Conspiracy in the Court, Fire Dragons of Wei, State of Ai, and the Koku You Campaign.
+With steadfast General Bi and rising hero Xin of the Fei Xin Force by his side, the season explores riveting arcs including Kyou Kai's Revenge, Conspiracy in the Court, Fire Dragons of Wei, State of Ai, and the Koku You Campaign.
+Each story arc adds layers of complexity and excitement.

 ComedyPsychologicalRomance